 The training of trainees and specialists to enable them to be competent to function effectively and respectfully when treating and working with people of different cultural backgrounds.

-The full Statement on Cultural Competence can be found at http://www.mcnz.org.nz/assets/News-and-Publications/Statements/Statement-oncultural-competence.pdf
+The full Statement on Cultural Safety can be found at https://www.mcnz.org.nz/assets/standards/b71d139dca/Statement-on-cultural-safety.pdf

 Be open to and engage in learning about cultures different from their own.

-The NZCSRH Advanced Training Programme ensures trainees have access to significant training experiences in cultural competence and that evaluation of cultural competence is a specific component of the Advanced Training Programme by;
+The NZCSRH Advanced Training Programme ensures trainees have access to significant training experiences in cultural safety Cultural Safety is a specific component of the Advanced Training Programme and includes:

-To ensure Fellows of The New Zealand College of Sexual and Reproductive Health meet Continuing Professional Development requirements NZCSRH will:
+To ensure Fellows of the NZCSRH meet Continuing Professional Development (CPD) requirements NZCSRH will:

-Identify resources and courses for trainees and specialists to improve their cultural competency.
+Identify resources and courses for specialists to improve their cultural competency.

-Improve trainee understanding of the outcomes of care and causes of sexual and reproductive health inequity across different cultures.
+Improve specialists’ understanding of the outcomes of care and causes of sexual and reproductive health inequity across different cultures.

-Collaborate with employers and accredited training sites to ensure cultural competence is embedded in work sites and clinical practice.
+Collaborate with employers and accredited training sites to ensure Cultural Safety is embedded in work sites and clinical practice.

-Any dispute in this regard will be referred to the Trust Board according to the Complaints Policy.
+Any dispute in this regard will be referred to the NZSRHECT Board according to the Complaints Policy.